 Gordon comes to the Kingship house and tells Ellen that, as he was helping his uncle wrap up the case on Dwight Powell, he made “the usual inquires to fill out the record.
 And there was one interesting fact that just came straggling in.
 It seems that on the day your sister died, Dwight Powell was playing tennis in a tournament in Mexico City.”
 If Miklitsch is correct that Ellen has “a nose for detection,” then it stands to reason she will be highly interested in Gordon’s revelation.
 Instead, Ellen’s reaction is, “I don’t believe it.”
 Gordon tells her why it is a “fact” – there is a photograph of Dwight in a Mexican newspaper article with the same date as Dorie’s death.
 To Gordon, this means there isn’t a “murder and a suicide” because Dwight didn’t kill himself.
 Gordon says, “Two murders.
 Do you want to go a step further?”
 Ellen responds, “The man who killed Dorothy is still free.”
 Gordon remarks, “As far as I’m concerned, the case is just starting.
 I’ll keep you posted.”

 How Gordon gets the evidence that Bud was at the same university as Dorie is very different in the novel vs. the film.
 In the film, Gordon returns to the Kingship house and tells Leo he believes Bud must have known Dorie and, after Bud transferred to Ellen’s college, he never told her that he had known her sister.
-Leo and Gordon ask Ellen whether she knew about Bud and Dorie, and she calls it “a lie,” walking away from them with these words, “Don’t ever mention this to me again.
+When Leo and Gordon ask Ellen whether she knew about Bud and Dorie, her emphatic reply is that it is “a lie.”
+Furthermore, she walks away from them and says, “Don’t ever mention this to me again.
 Not any part of it.
 Not ever.”
 Why is this her response?
 Because after Dwight’s death, Ellen stops being a detective.
 All she cares about is her romance with and coming marriage to Bud.
 Contrary to Miklitsch’s interpretation, it isn’t Ellen who perseveres until she identifies Dorie and Dwight’s killer; that work is done by Gordon.

 What Miklitsch calls “the concluding, climatic sequence” is actually two sequences that are intercut.
 As he says, “…Ellen drives Bud out to her father’s smelter….”
 (194) What Miklitsch ignores is that, at the same time, at the Kingship house, Gordon proves to Leo that Bud was Dorie’s “boyfriend.”
 Upon learning where Ellen has gone with Bud, Gordon and Leo drive off to the smelter.
 Cutting back to the copper mine, Ellen and Bud make stops so that he can revel in one breathtaking view after another.
 Bud makes a blunder, but it doesn’t have the consequence that Miklitsch asserts.
 Miklitsch says, “[W]hen Bud reflexively corrects Ellen about how long her father’s company has been mining the pit and she responds, ‘Darling, you sound like you knew the Kingship mine long before the Kingship girl,’ his masquerade begins to crumble.”
 (194) Miklitsch implies that, at this point, Ellen becomes cunning (“leading him on”).
 This isn’t accurate, and Miklitsch omits what really occurs between Ellen and Bud.